timescale/docs.timescale.com-content/faq.md

 measurements and labels associated with a single time).
 This means that storing time-series data demands both scale and efficient complex queries.
 Yet achieving both of these properties has remained elusive.
-Users have typically been faced with the trade-off between the horizontally scalability of NoSQL vs. the query power of relational databases.
+Users have typically been faced with the trade-off between the horizontally scalability of NoSQL and the query power of relational databases.
 We needed something that offered both, so we built it. [[Top]](#top)